6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Introduction

-\item Most of the previous surveys used only Yes or No for comparing different factors which hardly provides any details.
-Unlike the previous surveys, this work provides a fine-grained comparison like Low (L), Medium (M), High (H), and No (N) for different factors.
+\item {\textbf{Comprehensive comparative analysis.} Most of the previous surveys~\cite{shahraki2021comprehensive, chowdhury20206g, yang20196g, alsharif2020sixth, akyildiz20206g, zhang20196g, you2021towards, khan20206g, zhao2021survey, khanh2023innovative, serghiou2022terahertz, al2023edge} used only ``Yes'' or ``No'' for comparing different aspects of the 6G ecosystem which hardly provides any details.
+Unlike the previous surveys, this work provides (Section ~\ref{sec:2}) a fine-grained comparison like Low (L), Medium (M), High (H), and No (N) for different factors.
+In essence, we correlate the various technologies and architectures (such as Blockchain, Industry 5.0, augmented reality (AR), mixed reality (MR), virtual reality (VR), mmwave, Unmanned Aerial Vehicle (UAV), software-defined networks (SDN), and many more) with 6G networks by addressing their integration issues such as required data rate in terabyte per second (Tbps), minimum specified delay, mobility, energy efficiency, and spectrum issues.}

+\item {\textbf{Outline the requirements and vision for 6G.} By 2030, a new generation of mobile communication networks is expected, driven by sociological and technological developments discussed in this article.
+The discourse elucidates the emergence of various novel applications and details how the capabilities of forthcoming 6G networks will facilitate their realization.
+Taking into account the challenges of building 6G and the lessons learned during the development of 5G (Section ~\ref{sec:3}), we offer a roadmap for future 6G research directions.
+Our paper outlines the anticipated requirements for 6G (Section \ref{sec:3}) and conducts a comprehensive discussion on the enabling technologies that will meet these requirements for upcoming applications (Section ~\ref{sec:4}).}

-\item This survey provides a detailed categorization of various 6G-related aspects.
-For instance, use cases are categorised into VR, health, and Industry 5.0, enabling technologies (disruptive and innovative), and AI (machine learning (ML) and big data, etc.).
+\item {\textbf{Use cases categorization.} Our survey offers an extensive classification of diverse 6G-related usecases (Section \ref{sec:6}).
+Specifically, these scenarios are grouped into categories such as VR, Healthcare, Industry 5.0, as well as enabling technologies, both disruptive and innovative, and AI, encompassing machine learning and big data.} \end{itemize}